 What Happens at the Office Visit

 During these early months, your doctor will check your baby's progress and growth.
-Common components of a checkup include:
+Common parts of a checkup include:

-- weight, length, and head circumference measurements that are plotted on your baby's own growth chart
+- weight, length, and head circumference measurements that are plotted on your baby's growth chart

 - a physical exam with special attention to any previous problems

-- assessment of physical and emotional development (for example, head control, vision, and social interaction)
+- assessment of development (for example, head control, cooing, and smiling)

 - questions about how you are doing with your baby

-- advice about feeding, vitamins, and other aspects of nutrition
+- advice about feeding and other aspects of nutrition

-- what to expect during the coming months, including a discussion of babyproofing your home
+- what to expect during the coming months, including a discussion about safety precautions

 - immunizations during some visits